 Which state will be the theme state for the 33rd Surajkund International Crafts Fair?

-Each year, one of the Indian states gets the honour to occupy the position of the Theme State at the Mela.
+Each year, one of the Indian states gets the honor to occupy the position of the Theme State at the Mela.
 Maharashtra is the theme State for the 33rd Surajkund International Crafts Mela 2019.

 Travel Tip: Don’t forget to visit the replica of Raigarh Fort at the Surajkund International Crafts Mela.